hyperifyio/gnd/docs/debug-syntax.md

 to stderr and then binds `true` to `result`.

-Any misuse—such as providing values without a destination—results in a parse or runtime error.
+Any misuse--such as providing values without a destination--results in a parse or runtime error.